jeffboody/spp-mirror/readme.md

 	cd blink
 	ino init

 Replace src/sketch.ino with this sketch.
-Notice that serial debugging has been added to demonstrate the serial monitor via telnet.
+Note that the following blink sketch has been modified to receive the blink delay as 'f' for fast and 's' for slow.
+The leds will also report their state over serial.

 	/*
 	  Blink